 Civil penalty order (court-ordered fines)

 AUSTRAC can apply for a civil penalty order from the Federal Court.
 The Court may then order you to pay a penalty to the Commonwealth.
 This can be up to 20,000 penalty units, or up to 100,000 penalty units for a body corporate.

 See a list of civil penalty proceedings brought by the AUSTRAC CEO.

 Penalty units are used to calculate fines for breaking Commonwealth laws.
-Fines are calculated by multiplying the value of one penalty unit by the number of units that offence carries.
+Fines are calculated by multiplying the value of one penalty unit by the number of units an offence or civil penalty provision carries.

-The value of a penalty unit is set by the date you broke the law.
-If the offence happened:
+The value of a penalty unit is set by the date you committed the offence or contravened the civil penalty provision.

 Enforceable undertaking (a written commitment)